CollabPortals

 The same row, the same Airtable record, two completely different views.

-The first day is set-up.
-After that, every count, markdown, and shift change happens in the portal and lands in Airtable.
+After the first day of set-up, every count, markdown, and shift change happens in the portal and lands straight in your Airtable base.

 Frequently Asked Questions